DanielReddJones/whoisthisjoker.com/content/post/WherearetheynowDX.md

 Its a masterclass in game design, and the people who worked on it have gone on to work on other projects.
 I feel like it would be great to highlight these projects, so that people can see where "the people have gone" and showcase their lesser known "new works."

+*update 4/19/23* it was pointed out to me that Alexander Brandon did not compose Human Revolution, and I corrected my mistake.
+He is credited in the game because he worked on a single track in the "bob Page ending" and I mistakenly thought he did more than that[source](https://www.mobygames.com/game/52641/deus-ex-human-revolution/credits/windows/?autoplatform=true)

 ## Director

 ### Warren Spector